Meet our clinical team at the Macquarie cottage counselling service

 Introducing our practicing intern…….

 Heath is our new intern who is being supervised by Ian Hanslow our principal clinician.
-He recently completed his placement of 220 hours at Macquarie Cottage Counselling Services Inc in 2019 whilst completing his Diploma in Mental health.
+In 2019 he completed his placement of 220 hours at Macquarie Cottage Counselling Services Inc in 2019 whilst completing his Diploma in Mental health.

 Heath’s role at the cottage is to develop, implement and review recovery, safety and wellness plans.
 Heath is also the co-facilitator of the Young men’s group and has experience working with adolescents and children from Barnardos Australia and out-of-school care.
 His interests are, developing ways to have Narrative informed conversations in conjunction with meeting the young person’s goals and working with children and adolescents in a therapeutic approach.
-Heath’s career goal is to become an accredited mental health social worker and work with developmental and complex trauma with children and adolescents.
+Heath’s career goal is to become an accredited mental health social worker and to work with developmental and complex trauma with children and adolescents.
 Heath is starting to learn about the polyvagal nerve and the polyvagal theory developed by Stephen Porges, and the importance this has in our social engagement as well as our physiological state.
-To have the vagus nerve be a part of the therapeutic process, he can offer assessment and stimulation of the vagus nerve with techniques from training

 Geoff is a registered counsellor, therapist, and coach.